dionresearch/hotelling/README.rst

    and p-value
 -  plots module covering Univariate Control Chart and Hotelling Control Chart
--  with the optional plotly module, provides interactive charts:
+-  with the optional `plotly` module, provides interactive charts:

 .. figure:: https://github.com/dionresearch/hotelling/raw/master/png/interactive.png
    :alt: Interactive Control Chart

+For this to work properly, you have to install `plotly` version 0.5 or greater.
+This is available from pypi, or through the plotly channel for conda: `conda install plotly -c plotly`

 Credits
 -------